About Processed American Cheese

 What is the lysine-arginine ratio of Processed American Cheese?

-The lysine-arginine ratio of Processed American Cheese is 2.37.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Processed American Cheese is 2.37, calculated from 2225.00mg lysine and 939.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost